WPChill/strong-testimonials/readme.txt

 That manual order field is also available in the widget.

-= Can I change the fields on the form? =

-Yes.
-There is a custom field editor where you can add or remove fields, change field details, and drag-and-drop to reorder them.
-You can also restore the default fields.

-If you have ever used the Advanced Custom Fields or Custom Field Suite plugins, the editor will be very familiar.
-Here is a full [tutorial](https://www.wpmission.com/tutorials/customize-the-form-in-strong-testimonials/).

-= Can I add Captcha to the form? =

-Yes.
-Install one of the supported Captcha plugins, configure it, and select it on the Settings page.

-If your site relies on a partner plugin like this, and that plugin becomes buggy or abandoned, I will adopt or fork it to keep your site running.

-[Contact me](https://www.wpmission.com/contact) to recommend another method or plugin.

 = Is this multisite compatible? =

 Yes, but I highly recommend first installing the [Proper Network Activation](http://wordpress.org/plugins/proper-network-activation/) plugin when adding Strong Testimonials to a multisite installation.
 That plugin will deftly handle the plugin activation process, ensuring each site has the default settings.